step_nls

 an optional list of control parameters to tune the least squares iterations and multistart algorithm.
 See

-for the available control parameters and their default values.- trace
+gsl_nls_controlfor the available control parameters and their default values.- trace

 logical value indicating if a trace of the iteration progress should be printed.
 Default is

-, the residual (weighted) sum-of-squares and the current parameter estimates are printed after each iteration.- role
+FALSE.
+IfTRUE, the residual (weighted) sum-of-squares and the current parameter estimates are printed after each iteration.- role

 character - the name of the role